CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

    shader as `(vsInput|fsInput).featureIds.instanceFeatureId_N` where `N` is the index of the feature IDs in the `featureIds` array.

-Furthermore, note that feature ID textures are only supported in the fragment shader.
+Furthermore, feature ID textures are only supported in the fragment shader.

+If a set of feature IDs includes a `label` property (new in `EXT_mesh_features`), that label will be available as an alias.
+For example, if `label: "alias"`, then `(vsInput|fsInput).featureIds.alias` would be available in the shader along with `featureId_N`.

 For example, suppose we had a glTF primitive with the following feature IDs: